FlorentCLMichel/Theorie_Ensembles_Arithmetique/README.md

-Some (work in progress) notes on the basics of Mathematical logic, set theory, and arithmetic (in French).
+Some notes on the basics of Mathematical logic, set theory, and arithmetic (in French).